 Crypto-focused bank Silvergate plans to wind down following blow from FTX

-The decision to shutter the bank comes after the company warned last week that it was evaluating its ability to operate as a going concern, disclosing that it had sold additional debt securities this year at a loss and that further losses mean the bank could be “less than well capitalised”.
+The decision to shutter the bank comes after the company last week warned it was evaluating its ability to operate as a going concern

-The dire outcome for California-based Silvergate, one of the crypto industry’s favoured banks, shows the extent of the impact on the industry from the downfall of FTX which filed for bankruptcy in November after failing to cover customer withdrawals.
+The dire outcome for California-based Silvergate, a crypto industry favoured bank, shows the extent of the impact on the industry from the downfall of FTX which filed for bankruptcy in November after failing to cover customer withdrawals.

-In a statement, Silvergate said the decision to wind down its bank was “the best path forward” in the light of “recent industry and regulatory developments”.
-Its wind-down and liquidation plan included full repayment of deposits, the bank added.
+Silvergate said the move to wind down its bank was “the best path forward” in the light of “industry and regulatory developments”.
+Its wind-down and liquidation plan included full repayment of deposits.

 Silvergate reported a US$1 billion (S$1.35 billion) loss for the fourth quarter as investors raced to withdraw more than US$8 billion in deposits.